rick owens elevates everything at paris fashion week spring/summer 18 | read | i-D

-Elevation is a term you hear a lot in fashion these days: "elevating the basic," "elevating the normal"... '"they really elevated that white t-shirt."
+Elevation is a term you hear a lot in fashion these days: 'elevating the basic', 'elevating the normal'... 'they really elevated that white t-shirt'.
 Streetwear now comes in limited edition en masse, but as avant-garde as raising the mundane may feel, is it really that uplifting?
-Fashion is fantasy and no matter how much you fetishize it, it's hard to believe a white t-shirt gives anyone wet dreams.
+Fashion is fantasy and no matter how much you fetishise it, it's hard to believe a white t-shirt gives anyone wet dreams.
 With prophetic panache, Rick Owens turned his protests of seasons past into his dreamiest statement to date on Thursday afternoon in Paris, literally elevating fashion to its highest point.
-He covered the monumental courtyard of Palais de Tokyo in skeletal scaffolding and let his couture-like spring/summer 18 creations descend from the roof of the building — his favorite in the French capital — on an epic path towards a runway crossing the fountain.
+He covered the monumental courtyard of Palais de Tokyo in skeletal scaffolding and let his couture-like spring/summer 18 creations descend from the roof of the building -- his favourite in the French capital -- on an epic path towards a runway crossing the fountain.

 Rick Owens spring/summer 18